Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/02-Analyze-data-with-sql.md

   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+## Summary

+In this lab, you have explored how to query data effectively from various files, enabling you to extract meaningful insights.
+Additionally, you have learned to visualize this data, transforming raw information into intuitive visual representations that aid in decision-making.
+Furthermore, you integrated external data sources into your database.

 ## Review

 In this lab, you have accomplished the following: